sladericewatkins/onecms7/src/contact/ads/index.md

 title: Ads and Sponsorships
 ---

+In light of the holidays, my team and I am stepping (mostly) away from our inboxes until January 3rd, 2023.
+Replies to emails will be sporadic.
+Thanks for understanding!

+***

 Got an opportunity for me?
 I'd love to hear about it!

 ## But first, note...